TTimeGaming/fvtt-more-activities/README.md

 - **TogaParty:** Suggestion for *Contested* Activity
 - **darkanx:** Suggestion for *Chain*, *Teleport* and *Forced Movement* Activities
+- **darkanx, alterNERDtive, WelpM8:** Highlighting bugs in this module

 ## 🚫 Breaking Changes